markh-de/KiVar/README.md

 Upon start, during the rule processing stage, KiVar analyzes the board data and automatically detects the current variation Configuration, i.e. it tries to find one definite Choice for each configured Aspect, based on the currently assigned values, field contents, attributes and features for each related footprint.

-If KiVar fails to find a matching definite Choice for a variation Aspect, then the corresponding variation Choice selector is preset to the entry _'\<unset>'_.
+If KiVar fails to find a matching definite Choice for a variation Aspect, then the corresponding variation Choice selector is preset to the _'unspecified'_ entry.
 This will probably happen before applying a specific Choice for the first time or after editing Assignments, because not all of the initial footprint data may perfectly match exactly one of the defined variation Choices (per Aspect).

 Also, KiVar tries to match the corresponding Variant according to the selected Aspect Choices.